-To bolster your Strava experience, you should get your hands on a Strava compatible smartwatch.
-We’ve curated a list of the six best ones for you.
-Using one of these smartwatches will enable you to get a fuller idea of your health, fitness and training efforts.
+We’ve curated a list of the six best smartwatches for you and the Strava app.
+Together, Strava and your smartwatch will enable you to get a fuller idea of your health, fitness, and training efforts.

 If you’re a regular SuperWatches reader, you know we recommend Garmin for highly-active people.
 The Garmin Forerunner 245 is dedicated to runners and offers advanced training features.

-This smartwatch offers GPS, GLONASS and Galileo connections for ultimate accuracy for your Strava app.
+This smartwatch offers GPS, GLONASS, and Galileo connections for ultimate accuracy on your Strava app.

 What’s more, it offers music streaming from services like Spotify.
 Or, there’s the option to store music on the watch itself.
 The battery life is up to 7 days if you don’t use GPS or music.
 You’re limited to 6 hours with both of these features in use, though.
 So if you’re someone who goes on all-day adventures, keep this in mind.
 You may even want to consider a solar option from Garmin if you have the budget.

-The Forerunner 245 is focused on our performance.
-It’ll monitor your effort levels and tell you if you need to slow your pace or speed it up.
+The Forerunner 245 is focused on performance.
+It’ll monitor your efforts and tell you if you need to slow your pace or speed it up.
 If you need help, you can tap into the Garmin Coach function for guides.

-This second Garmin suggestion offers more in the design department and features for a little more money.
+The Vivoactive 4 offers more in the design department and features, but for a little more money.

-The Vivoactive 4 will monitor your energy levels, sleep quality, hydration, heart rate, stress, respiration and pulse OX.
-We did say Garmin watches are made for those seriously into health and fitness!
+This Garmin model will monitor your energy levels, sleep quality, hydration, heart rate, stress, respiration, and pulse OX.
+We did say Garmin watches are made for those seriously into health and fitness, after all!